ranjotkaur005/scm.demo/README.md

 # scm.demo
-This is my first Git repository
+This is my first Git repository(scm.demo)